huhu/juice/content/showcases.md

 Here are some steps to help you get started:

 - Change the [content/showcases.md](https://github.com/huhu/juice/blob/master/content/showcases.md) file, add your product site.
 Make sure the lexicographical order.
-- Add your screenshots to [content](https://github.com/huhu/juice/tree/master/static/showcases) directory, then link the screenshot in the markdown file.
 - Add a link to your product site.

 # Gallery